 - Written by Roy Hammans

-Edwin Smith, the photographer, produced quintessential images of English architecture, landscapes, gardens and interiors.
+Edwin George Herbert Smith (15 May 1912 – 29 December 1971), the photographer, produced quintessential images of English architecture, landscapes, gardens and interiors.

 He described himself as